JayK0818/javascript-study-notes/Git/readme.md

 1. A trailing "/**" matches everything inside. "abc/**" matches all files inside directory "abc", relative to the location of the ".gitignore" file, with infinite depth.

-2. A leading "**" followed by aslash means match in all directories. '**/foo' matches file or directory 'foo' anywhere.
+2. A leading "**" followed by a slash means match in all directories. '**/foo' matches file or directory 'foo' anywhere.

 ## Commit规范